 Trellis makes it easy for Canadians to do good

-Kelowna startup Trellis’ goal is to be the go-to fundraising event platform across Canada.
+Kelowna A company initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model.
+Trellis’ goal is to be the go-to fundraising event platform across Canada.
 Their online platform allows charities to maximize their impact by creating a cost-effective tool for ticketing, receipts, and reporting to encourage participation and manage events with ease.
 And with clients like Big Brother Big Sister, United Way, Canadian Mental Health Association, and Okanagan College using their platform, they’re well on their way to help Canadians do good.

 Last year, Trellis hired two students from UBCO and took advantage of our Innovator Skills Initiative program, administered by New Ventures BC, to get $10,000 in funding to offset the hiring costs.

 We sat down with Justin Goodhew, Founder and CEO of Trellis, to discover how the A person who produces or introduces new methods, ideas, or products.
 Skills Initiative impacted his company and what’s on the horizon.

 Q: What do you do and why are you passionate about it?

 Justin: We make it easy for charities and champions to work together and fundraise.
 Trellis is an event and campaign management platform specifically designed for charities and third-party champions (both individuals and businesses) to fundraise more efficiently for the causes they care about.
 The platform allows corporate champions to easily select a cause or community partner, create a beautiful looking event or fundraising campaign and start promoting within their community.
 Trellis streamlines many administrative tasks, increases transparency among donors and organizations, and markets and provides increased awareness for charities, which increases donations and impact.